tamera-brown/NYC-Taxi-Fare-Prediction/index.md

+## Machine Learning Pipeline

+![Pipeline](Pipeline.png)

 ## Data

 This dataset include data from NYC Taxi Rides found on [Kaggle](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/overview) which contains 55M rows spanning over 7 years (2009-2015).
 I worked with the subset of that data with the year 2014, which has 8M rows.

-## Machine Learning Pipeline
+## EDA

-![Pipeline](Pipeline.png)

 ### Fare Outlier Removal